 - You Don’t Mind Learning and using External Services.

 Owing to its marketing limitations, if you’re using Teachable, you would, at some point, need to use external services to build your email list, run campaigns, build a front-end website, and automated tasks within your school.

 If you’re comfortable doing that, then you should stick to Teachable.

 This brings us to the end of our Kajabi vs Teachable comparison!
 I hope you found this insightful.
-Be sure to take your time to understand what they both have to offer and also consider your budget before making your final decision.
+Be sure to take your time to understand both the platforms and what they both have to offer and also consider your budget before making your final decision.
 Cheers!